freiheit-com/fuava_simplebatch/README.md

   - **Communicate processing status**.
 You will recieve processing statistics at the end of your job and you can register listeners to keep you informed.

 We provide classes to streamline the following tasks
-  - Any type of plain old BatchJob that has a **data fetching, a data processing and a persistence stage**.
+  - Any type of plain old BatchJob that has a **data fetching and a processing or persistence stage**.
   - **Downloader / Importer pair** of Command Line Tools (or jobs, if you prefer) that communicate via the filesystem.
 The Downloader will create control files which will then be used by the importer to read the downloaded file, move it to a processing folder, process it and in the end move it to an archive folder, or failed folder if it failed completely.
   - **Simple Command line tool** that perform some batch job, print statistics and fail if and only if all items failed